 As you can see, the SORT function sorted the dataset based on the product in descending order.
 Here, it returns a range or array.
 You won’t be seeing any header here.
 But, you can use this in various scenarios.

-Read More: How to Use Sort Function in Excel VBA (8 Suitable Examples)
+Read More: How to Sort by Name in Excel

 Types of Filter in Excel